Meet Our 2016 Makers:

 The Craft Lab is a Vancouver based creative centre offering workshops in textile arts.
 They hope to empower and enrich people’s lives through making.
 Workshops are open to novice and advanced individuals to learn and experiment with materials and techniques that are connected to textiles including weaving, dyeing, felting, surface design, quilting, sewing and more.
 They are enthusiastic supporters all things handmade, and attempt to use sustainable practices whenever possible in their work.
 The Craft Lab will be showing examples of work from their textile workshops including Shibori & Indigo, Block Printing, Basket Weaving, Sashiko Stitching and Natural Dyeing.
 Instructors will be on hand to speak about the workshops.
 There will be a large loom set up for people to try out weaving with various yarns and textile yarns to play around with.

+Have you ever wondered what to do with your old electronics?
+Perhaps you’ve wanted to know where your old gear ends up after you pass it off for recycling?
 The Hackery has been recycling e-waste in Vancouver since 2008, and this year we will be giving a look into the process.
 This is your chance to find out about the many items that can be recycled and the many benefits to the environment this can have.

 And what’s better than recycling?
 Why, re-using, of course!
 Thee Hackery will be showcasing some of the ways which one person’s trash can become another person’s treasure.
 This includes a few iconic computers from their museum!